ddev/ddev/docs/content/users/install/ddev-installation.md

         ```
         If that doesn't work for you, see the [manual installation](https://docs.microsoft.com/en-us/windows/wsl/install-manual) and linked [troubleshooting](https://docs.microsoft.com/en-us/windows/wsl/troubleshooting#installation-issues).

-    2. Install Docker Desktop and start it.
+    2. Install Docker Desktop.
 If you already have chocolatey, `choco install -y docker-desktop` or [download Docker Desktop from Docker](https://www.docker.com/products/docker-desktop/).
+    3. Start Docker Desktop.
+You should now be able to do `docker ps` in PowerShell or Git Bash.

     3. Run this script in an administrative PowerShell Window to complete DDEV WSL2 installation: